microsoft/aed-rust-learn-content/modules-packages-crates/includes/5-exercise-visibility.md

 }
 ```

-Hint: The compiler error should point to the thing that needs to be public.
+Hint: The compiler error should point to the item that needs to be public.

 You can also view this exercise at this [Rust Playground link](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=fe45044ec8efe9344f5ed81c7fa3ad06).